Hero background

 - Ongoing support from the local team

-- Safe deposit box and lockable rooms
+- Lockbox and lockable rooms

-- A peaceful, safe setting surrounded by nature
+- Quiet, safe setting surrounded by nature

-The volunteer house is also a place to meet people: here you will live side by side with other participants from all over the world, sharing experiences, meals and everyday moments in an open, welcoming atmosphere.
+The volunteer house is also a place to gather: you'll live alongside other participants from around the world, sharing experiences, meals and everyday moments in an open, homely atmosphere.

-To guarantee a peaceful experience for everyone, we require each participant to provide a criminal record certificate before departure.
-This check allows us to verify each volunteer’s background and protect the minors and communities involved in the project.
-The whole process is completed online, and we will guide you through it!
+To keep things calm and safe for everyone, we ask each participant to provide a criminal record check (DBS or equivalent) before travelling.
+This lets us verify each volunteer's background and protect children and the communities involved in the project.
+The whole process is online, and we'll guide you through it.

-🔹 24-hour support
+🔹 24/7 support

-🔹 Training and orientation
+🔹 Briefing and orientation

 ✔ Always follow the local team's advice on where to go and how to get around.

-💡 Our goal is to offer you a safe, supportive and welcoming setting where you can focus on what really matters: having a meaningful, life-changing experience.
+💡 Our aim is to give you a safe, well-supported and welcoming environment, so you can focus on what really matters: a meaningful experience.

 🧭 Orientation day